 Just over a month ago, I set off on a trip to Thessaloniki, Calais, and London booked with points and miles after finding business class award space on AirBerlin a few days before departure.
 My first stop on this adventure was the Air France KLM Business Class Lounge at San Francisco International Airport.
 The lounge is located in the same area where the Cathay Pacific First and Business Class Lounge is, just to the left of security on the first level.
-When I walked in, the lounge was packed but about a half hour later it emptied out and remained fairly deserted for the remainder of my time there.
+When I walked in, the lounge was packed but about a half hour later it emptied out.
+It remained fairly deserted for the remainder of my time there.

 - How I Booked a $5,000+ Trip to Thessaloniki, Calais and London with Points and Miles